pmolodo/USD/pxr/usd/usdLux/iesAngleScale/UsdLux-IESAngleScale-FindingsAndQuestions.md

   - Units: degrees

-By adding one additional attribute, we could allow setting any vertical angle as the scale origin, providing a more intuitive way to support lights aimed either up or down, as well as "partial" support for a light aimed in any direction (ie, we can locate the scaling origin in the correct place, but the scaling for lights aimed sideways will be distorted, since we still only alter
+By adding one additional attribute, we could allow setting any vertical angle as the scale origin, providing a clearer way to support lights aimed either up or down, as well as "partial" support for a light aimed in any direction (ie, we can locate the scaling origin in the correct place, but the scaling for lights aimed sideways will be distorted, since we still only alter